PROGRAM FULL FOR JANUARY 2015

 Location: Buenos Aires, Argentina and Santiago, Chile

 Objective: This course introduces students to the design and use of costing systems to support key operating and strategic decisions of business firms.
-Accounting 3001 is an opportunity for students to fulfill Carlson School’s Functional Core accounting course (ACCT 3001) with study in both the United States and Argentina, which is a founding member of the United Nations and the Union of South American Nations, and one of the G-20 major economies.
+Accounting 3001 is an opportunity for students to fulfill Carlson School’s Functional Core accounting course (ACCT 3001) with study in the United States, Argentina, and Chile, both founding members of the United Nations and the Union of South American Nations.

 This program is open to U of M undergraduate students in good academic standing, with a GPA of 3.0 at the time of application.
-Students must also have completed ACCT 2050 by 2013 Fall Semester.
+Students must also have completed ACCT 2050 before 2014 Fall Semester.
 The application process is competitive and space is limited.
 Meeting the minimum requirements does not guarantee acceptance.

 Buenos Aires is the capital and largest city of Argentina, and the second-largest metropolitan area in South America.
 As the political, financial, industrial, and commercial hub of Argentina, the city is also known for its European style architecture and rich cultural life.
 Located on the eastern edge of the Pampa, Argentina's most productive agricultural region, and linked with Uruguay, Paraguay, and Brazil by a great inland river system, the city is the distribution hub and trade outlet in South America.

 Santiago is Chile's capital city, and the center of commerce for the country.
 It is a modern city and serves as the regional headquarters to many multinational companies including Minnesota-based 3M, Ecolab, and Cargill.
 Due to its location on fault lines, Santiago has a limited number of buildings remaining from Spanish colonial times, so the city has a modern architectural feel.